piximi/application_archived/README.md

 ### Development process

 There is no _master_ branch in this repo, and `develop` is the default branch that you should branch off when you want to make changes.
-Although in some rare cases the maintainers of the repo could merge hot-fix PRs directly to `production` branch, in general developers will follow the process:
+Although in some rare cases the maintainers of the repo could merge hot-fix PRs directly to `production` branch, in general developers follow the process:

 1. Branch off the latest remote `develop` branch either in a forked repo or the same repo (requries write access to the repo).
 2. Make changes, commit the changes and create a PR against the `develop` branch.